An In-Depth Review of Lulu Books for Indie Authors: Pros, Cons & Personal Experience

 - Jan 23

 Billing itself as the world's largest independent bookstore, Lulu Books is a popular self-publishing platform for indie authors.
-This review explores Lulu Books for writers, covering benefits, drawbacks, personal experiences, as well as practical details about publishing and selling your print and ebooks.
-Lulu also publishes calendars, magazines and graphic novels.
+This review explores Lulu Books for writers, covering benefits, drawbacks, and personal experiences.
+Lulu also lets you publish calendars, magazines and graphic novels.

 What Lulu Books Offers Indie Authors